-Elliot Ross is a New York City based photographer with a BFA from the Savannah College of Art and Design.
-His work has been widely published, with notable appearances in National Geographic Magazine, The Guardian, Vice and the The Atlantic.
-Elliot applies this journalistic approach to his work in advertising, often casting real people and referencing the brand’s history throughout the imagery.
-As a result, many of Elliot’s clients have roots in American heritage, such as Carhartt and Filson.
-His fine art work focuses predominantly on human stories that explore the divisive nature and social repercussions of geopolitical borders including the plight of refugees seeking asylum on Greek islands and ongoing work in the marginalized American communities of the U.S. / Mexico borderlands.
+Elliot Ross is an internationally represented photographer based between Colorado and New York City with a BFA from the Savannah College of Art and Design.
+His work has been widely published, with notable appearances in National Geographic Magazine, TIME, The Guardian, Vice and The Atlantic.
+Blending formalism with editorial storytelling, his work aims to achieve a timeless quality.
+As a result, many of Elliot’s clients have roots in American heritage.
+His fine art work focuses predominantly on human stories that explore spaces in transition, among them, the rapidly changing American arctic, and the divisive nature of geopolitical borders including the plight of refugees seeking asylum in Europe and stories from marginalized American communities of the U.S. / Mexico borderlands.